bglarkin/tallgrass_restoration_legacies/README.md

 are output, one for sites with abundance data (16 sites), and one for sites with presence data only (20 sites).

 ## Constrained Analyses
+This [report](tgr_constrained.md) attempts to find strong explanations for microbial community differences.
+Because the site differences due to region might confound such an analysis, site variables like soil abiotic properties and precipitation were first condensed into two ordination axes using PCA and used as covariables in the constrained analysis.
+The constrained analysis was done with dbRDA and tested the explanatory power of years since restoration, plant community axes or plant traits, and soil properties that we don't believe are due to regional differences and rather come from an agricultural legacy: SOM, NO~3~, P, and K.

 ## Summary